 - The laboratory reports the results.

 - The results of the comparison study are reviewed by a Technical Committee (TC) (4 persons) approved by NordVal International and approved by the steering group of NordVal International.
 The people involved in NordVal International are independent, i.e. they may not have any economical gain in any alternative method development or sale.

 - When/If the comparison study is approved, the interlaboratory validation can be carried out.
 This is organized by the expert laboratory.
 Only one matrix is required in the interlaboratory study.

 - The report of the interlaboratory study is reviewed by the TC and approved by the steering group, if the results are satisfactory.

 - When approved, a certificate is issued.

-- The certificate is made available at NMKL’s homepage under NordVal and informed in the NMKL Newsletter.
-The NordVal approved methods can be used according to the microbiological criteria (EU 2073/2005).
+- The certificate is made available on NMKL’s homepage under NordVal International and announced in the NMKL Newsletter.
+The NordVal International approved methods can be used according to the microbiological criteria (EU 2073/2005).

-The secretariat of NordVal can assist the laboratories in the elaboration of the validation plans, the statistical calculations and so on, if wished and required.
+The secretariat of NordVal International can assist the laboratories in the elaboration of the validation plans, the statistical calculations and so on, if desired and required.